Lodge Vs. Le Creuset

 Le Creuset: the color is bright and extremely shiny.
 The handles are ample (although *some* LC models have smaller handles, so keep that in mind if you decide to purchase), and smoother than the Lodge handles.
 The handle was a matte black (although LC sells other handles including stainless steel, if you prefer) and had a nice, chunky grip.
 The paint was smooth as silk, overall.
 I saw no bubbles or flaws in the paint.
 I also loved the ombre paint effect.
 Overall, 10/10 on appearance for LC.

 Lodge: The cheaper Lodge pan was surprisingly heavy, and I was pleasantly surprised.
 Generally, cheaper cast iron pieces tend to be lighter because manufacturers use fillers to save money.
 But this Dutch Oven was nice and heavy.
 No sign of quality skimping, here.
 The lid was nice and heavy, too, and it fit nice and snug (a wobbly lid is a sure fire way to tell you have a poorly made piece).
 I was slightly concerned that the interior white enamel was a little lumpy.
 Generally, pans that are not perfectly smooth do not have as long of a shelf life, and tend to crack and craze more easily, but that remains to be seen since I haven’t had this oven long.
 The slightly bumpy surface did not seem to affect cooking, so for now I will just keep an eye on it, and mention it.
+It bears mentioning, too, that the interior of the Lodge pan is rounded, which gives slightly less cooking space.
 I give Lodge 9 out of 10 for quality, which is really astounding considering its price point of about 25% the cost of its more expensive counterpart.

 Le Creuset: The quality of Le Creuset is legendary for a reason.
 The pot is heavy and “equal” in my hands, with no unevenness at all.
 The surface of the enamel, both inside and outside, is like a mirror, it’s so smooth.
 To be honest, when I was trying to take a photo of the interior, to show you the difference, my camera was unable to find a “point” to focus on inside the LC.
 That should tell you something about the smoothness.
 So I “helped” out my camera and put the lens cap in there for focusing purposes.
 But seriously.
 They don’t get any smoother than this.
 The Le Creuset lid fits perfectly with no wobbling, and the lid is equally heavy and high quality.
+The angle of the bottom of the pan is straight, rather than rounded, which gives a squidge more cooking space (which I love).
 The LC Dutch Oven receives a 10 out of 10 for quality.